Strain Requirements

 If you grow your cells on agar plates, aim to have a lawn covering between ½ to ⅔ of the plate, and streak the rest of the plate to obtain single colonies to check the culture is pure.
 Depending on the species you may need to prepare more than one plate.

 There are several ways of quantifying bacterial growth.
-This protocol uses Optical Density at 600 nm (OD600), which is suitable for many organisms - but not all.
-This method requires access to a spectrophotometer, and we recommend that you follow the relevant instruction manual for your specific instrument to ensure you obtain accurate readings.
+This protocol uses Optical Density at 600 nm (OD600) and the calibration of OD to cell number is based on E.coli.
+If you are working with an organism which differs significantly in size or shape then you should either perform your own calibration (see Appendix C of the PDF document) or refer to the section on Quantifying your cells by weight.
+This OD method requires access to a spectrophotometer, and we recommend that you follow the instruction manual for your instrument to ensure you obtain accurate readings.
+If you’re new to OD, check out Appendix C.

 If you subcultured your pure single colony into a liquid broth, you should aim to harvest cells during the mid log/exponential growth phase.
 This is typically between an OD600 of 0.5 - 1, depending on the organism you are culturing.
 Mix the culture thoroughly before measuring the optical density and blank using sterile broth.